ClarysseArthur/Research-Project-MCT/README.md

 # Installation
 ## Anaconda
-As virtual environment for this project I used anaconda.
+I used [Anacoda](https://www.anaconda.com/) for the virtual environment.
 The easiest way to install all the packages is through Anaconda.
-Download the installer and follow the installation steps through the Anaconda website https://www.anaconda.com/.
+Download the installer and follow the installation steps through the Anaconda website [anaconda.com/](https://www.anaconda.com/).
 Run the application after it is successfully installed.

 ![Anaconda startpage](https://raw.githubusercontent.com/ClarysseArthur/Research-Project-MCT/main/rm_assets/Picture1.png?raw=true)